Microsoft/azure-docs.pt-pt/articles/active-directory/develop/msal-net-adfs-support.md

 ## <a name="next-steps"></a>Passos seguintes

-Para o caso federado, consulte [Configurar o comportamento de entrada Azure Active Directory para um aplicativo usando uma política de descoberta de realm inicial](https://docs.microsoft.com/azure/active-directory/manage-apps/configure-authentication-for-federated-users-portal)
+Para o caso federado, consulte [configure Azure Ative Directory sign in behavior for a application using a Home Realm Discovery policy](https://docs.microsoft.com/azure/active-directory/manage-apps/configure-authentication-for-federated-users-portal)